PopovEvgeniy/sdcopyshell/readme.txt

                          SIMPLE DATA COPIER SHELL

-                    Created by Popov Evgeniy Alekseyevich
+                    This software made by Popov Evgeniy Alekseyevich

-                             Version 0.5.0.1
+                             Version 0.5.0.2

 System requirement

-Windows 2000 or higher
+Windows 2000 or higher for 32 bit system
+Windows Vista or higher for 64 bit system

 Program description